nanoframework/nanoFramework.M5Stack/README.md

 nanoff --target M5Core2 --update --preview --serialport COM3
 ```

-NOTE3: If the `nanoff` commands fails, make sure you have followed instruction from NOTE1 above.
+> Note 3: If the `nanoff` commands fails, make sure you have followed instruction from Note 1 above.

 Once you have the NuGets, you can then enjoy accessing the screen, the accelerometer, get a Grove I2C connecter, add events on the buttons.
 And you don't even need to think about anything, all is done for you in the most transparent way!

-> Note: All the classes that you'll have access are all using the Lazy pattern to be instantiated including the screen.
+> Note 4: All the classes that you'll have access are all using the Lazy pattern to be instantiated including the screen.
 This have the advantage to use as little memory and setup time as possible.

 In the samples below, we'll use either M5Core or M5Stick as examples, they are all working in a very similar way.